fractiunate/thecloudcore-public/README.md

 # thecloudcore-public
 This is my first opensource project.
-It aims to create nice-to-use cloud interface gui which facilitates terraform modules running an in-cloud-deployment runner.
+It aims to create nice-to-use cloud interface gui which facilitates opentofu modules running an in-cloud-deployment runner.

 Lets'fetz.